Xu Dishan: Early life

 Xu Dishan was born in Tainan, Taiwan on 14 February 1893.
 He was one of eight children born to his father, Xu Nanying, and mother, Wu Shen.
 His father was a Taiwanese jinshi who assisted Liu Yongfu to establish the Republic of Formosa in Tainan.
 After the Japanese takeover in 1895 his family escaped to Shantou via the harbour of Anping.
 Following the fall of the Republic of Formosa, Xu Nanying resided in Thailand, Singapore, and Sumatra.
 After returning from Southeast Asia, Xu Nanying moved his family to Fujian, and in 1897 they settled down in Guangzhou where Xu Dishan received his education.
 During his stay in Guangzhou, Xu Dishan learned Cantonese, Cantonese opera, Cantonese folk songs, and pipa.
-He spoke both Taiwanese Hokkien and Teowchew dialect as his mother tongues.
+He spoke both Hokkien and Teochew as his mother tongues.
 After the 1911 Revolution, Xu Nanying received position as an administrator in southern Fujian.
 Xu Dishan accompanied his father and taught in primary and secondary schools in Zhangzhou.
 Later, he also worked as a teacher in a Chinese-language school in Yangon, Myanmar.
 In 1915, he moved back to China where he continued to teach for two years.
 During this time he taught at both the Huaying Middle School and the Second Fujian Provincial Teacher's College.